Find the attack.

 2 hours 16 minutes.

-Microsoft (Agent Governance Toolkit weekly auto-sync).
-Cisco AI Defense (314-rule pack in production).
-CIRCL/MISP (taxonomies + galaxy merged by project lead).
-OWASP (Project Lead merged with "Welcome to the team").
-FINOS, NIST OSCAL, UK Gov AISI in motion.
+Microsoft Agent Governance Toolkit (weekly auto-sync).
+Cisco AI Defense (rule pack in skill-scanner).
+CIRCL/MISP (taxonomies + galaxy merged by the project lead).
+OWASP A-S-R-H (lead merged with "Welcome to the team").
+Gen Digital Sage (Norton / Avast parent security team merged).
+A rule written once becomes vocabulary five organizations share — which is the point of a standard.

-Every rule carries author + metadata_provenance.discovered_by.
-Microsoft AGT, Cisco AI Defense, MISP, OWASP all preserve it on sync.
-When MISP exports to STIX, attribution survives.
-When NIST cites the rule, lineage is intact.
+Every rule carries author + metadata_provenance.discovered_by, and a stable ATR-YYYY-NNNNN ID that never changes after publication.
+Microsoft AGT, Cisco AI Defense, MISP, and OWASP all preserve the field on sync.
+When MISP exports to STIX, the attribution survives the format change.
+When NIST references the rule, the lineage back to the original red-teamer stays intact.

-6-check quality gate: own-TP must match + 1,784 benign + 157 research-mention + 1,611 cross-rule conflict-free + own true_negative coverage.
-Rules that fire on the paper describing the attack don't ship.
+A 6-check quality gate: own-TP must match + 431 benign + 1,352 extended + 157 research-mention + 1,611 cross-rule conflict-free + own true_negative coverage.
+A rule that fires on the paper describing the attack does not ship.
+The standard would rather miss a clever variant than corrupt the corpus with a false positive — and it publishes its real per-lane figures rather than a single flattering one.

-Your name appears in the rule file's author + metadata_provenance.discovered_by.
-When MISP exports the taxonomy to STIX, your attribution propagates.
-When NIST cites the rule in a publication (in-progress with iMichaela at NIST OSCAL), the lineage is intact.
+Your name lives in the rule file's author + metadata_provenance.discovered_by.
+When MISP exports the taxonomy to STIX, the attribution propagates.
+When NIST references the rule (collaboration in progress with iMichaela at NIST OSCAL — a working branch, not an endorsement), the lineage back to you is intact.

 Microsoft's Copilot SWE Agent already opens PRs presuming ATR coverage (AGT #1981, closed 2026-05-11).
-Being the originator of ATR-2026-NNNNN rules is a real authority signal in vendor-eval conversations.
+Originating an ATR-2026-NNNNN rule is durable, verifiable provenance — it sits in a public corpus, not a slide.

-Ship detection without writing regex.
-Submit positive + negative examples — auto-regex tries 4 variants against the full gate, ~30% pass on first attempt.
+Ship a detection without hand-writing regex.
+Submit positive and negative examples; the deterministic auto-regex generator tries four variants against the full gate, and roughly one in three passes on the first attempt.

-Auto-regex deterministic generator clears 0 FP across 3,551 samples (benign + extended + research-mention + cross-rule).
-The PR labels itself gate-passed and goes straight to maintainer review.
+The generator clears 0 FP across 3,551 samples (benign + extended + research-mention + cross-rule) before a candidate is ever shown.
+The PR labels itself gate-passed and goes straight to maintainer review — the same gate every rule in the standard had to clear.

 ATR proposals are MIT-licensed and citable.
-No NDA conflict — the bounty programme owns the responsible-disclosure window; ATR ships detection after disclosure with public attribution.
+No NDA conflict — the bounty programme owns the responsible-disclosure window; ATR ships the detection only after disclosure, with public attribution to the finder.

 Probe in.
 Auto-regex generates.
 Quality gate validates.
 Merge if green.